 How do programs use Altus Suite scores?

 Altus Suite is flexible and can be used in different ways by programs at multiple points in their process so that they’re considering an applicant’s personal and professional attributes the whole way through.
-Scores can be used to filter applicants early on in the process, aid in selecting candidates to interview or prioritize applicants in the ranking/offer process.
+Results can be used early on in the process, aid in selecting candidates to interview or prioritize applicants in the ranking/offer process.

 How long are my Altus Suite results valid for?